lanl/hippynn/docs/source/examples/cheq.rst

     gradient.db_name = "Grad"
     dipole.db_name = "dipole"

-In order to obtain a HIP-NN-ChEQ model which can run stable molecular dynamcis, we emphasize the loss of forces and dipole more over the total energy::
+In order to obtain a HIPNN-ChEQ model which can run stable molecular dynamcis, we emphasize the loss of forces and dipole more over the total energy::

     loss_error = 1.0 * (rmse_energy + mae_energy) + 100.0 * (rmse_grad + mae_grad) +